nextrizon/OpenWrt-OpenWall2-Hysteria2/README.md

 opkg update
 ```
 > [!NOTE]
->If you haven't install LUCI from the Admin Panel webpage, use the following command to install it.
+>If you haven't install LuCI from the Admin Panel webpage, use the following command to install it.
 ```bash
 opkg install luci-app-opkg
 ```